Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-80-brought-low.md

 “Money well spent, then,” Gabby replied, drily.

 “They git girls lookin’, don’t they?
 An’ don’ pretend ‘yer immune ‘ta big pretty muscles, I saw you lookin’ at that HEAT chungus.
 Gonzo, right?
-Judge me all ‘ya want, but I bet ‘yer hopin’ *he* buys you a little gold ring---”
+Judge me all ‘ya want, but I bet ‘yer hopin’ *he* buys you a little gold ring - ”

 Gabby gave him her patented Unimpressed Look, painted thinly on top of an amused smile.
 “Honestly, that’s too much for me.”